VITAE

 (3 credits) Spring/2020

 Advanced problems in songs from the entire musical theater repertoire.
-Emphasis is placed on developing the students’ abilities to choose and prepare the repertoire appropriate to their strengths.
-One semester required of all musical theater majors.
+Emphasis is placed on developing the student’s abilities to choose and prepare the repertoire appropriate to their strengths.
+One semester is required of all musical theater majors.

 The course will focus on the individual strengths of the singer-actor.
 Other goals of this course will assist the student in discovering his/her processes for preparing and performing a musical theatre role.
 The student will begin building their resources from script analysis, character development, song analysis, scene work, and performance.
 The process will assist the student on how to build the journey of their character for the entire play.
 Each student will have a role from a musical selected, specifically for them.
 The student will work toward cultivating, the passion/imagination, boldness/vulnerability, honesty/simplicity, and the needs/impulses, “you” bring to the craft of acting.